kristopolous/slender-docs/src/installation/index.md

 ## What you need

-The following guide will use
+The following guides will use

  * [git](http://git-scm.com/) - The popular RCS tool.
 (The repos used also support [SVN](https://github.com/blog/626-announcing-svn-support));
  * [vagrant](http://www.vagrantup.com) - a tool that works with virtual-box to virtualize development environments, keeping your host install clean. (highly recommended).